-- Illegible email copy: Custom fonts look cool but lose the charm if they cant convey the message in your email copy.
+- Illegible email copy: Custom fonts look cool but lose the charm if they can’t convey the message in your email copy.
 Certain fonts look good when used in the headline and become illegible when used in a paragraph of text.
-Additionally, provide whitespace by adding proper line spacing between words in a paragraph and appropriate line length.
+Additionally, it is essential to provide white space by adding proper line spacing between words in a paragraph and appropriate line length.

-- Not A/B testing: The most novice mistakes that most email marketers tend to commit is believing that they exactly know what their subscribers need / are looking for.
-Unfortunately for them, times change; tastes change with time.
-So, it is a good idea to A/B testing your email templates to check what works and what can be improved.
+- Not A/B testing: The most novice mistake that most email marketers tend to commit is believing that they exactly know what their subscribers need / are looking for.
+Unfortunately for them, times change, tastes change with time.
+So, it is a good idea to perform A/B testing for your email templates to check what works and what can be improved.

 Email templates are an indispensable part of your email marketing strategy.
-Understanding what goes behind the scene of email template production can help you create better email templates.
+Understanding what goes behind the scene of email template production can help you create email templates that are the best.

 We asked experts different questions regarding what are their thoughts about email templates and here what they had to answer.